JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 ## Intro

-JetBrains' Marketplace and Business Application Development teams prepared a fully-functioning Marketplace Demo instance for you which can be used for full testing of the paid plugins marketplace in a safe and protected environment.
-It is always kept functioning, so that you can test the whole solution before releasing it to the public.
+JetBrains' Marketplace and Business Application Development teams prepared a fully-functioning Marketplace Demo instance for you, which can be used for full testing of the paid plugins marketplace in a safe and protected environment.
+It is always kept functioning so that you can test the whole solution before releasing it to the public.

-You should have gotten your personal credentials to access the Marketplace Demo instance together with the Product Code assigned by JetBrains (credentials have been sent in a separate email for those who got the Product Code earlier.)
+You should have gotten your credentials to access the Marketplace Demo instance together with the Product Code assigned by JetBrains (credentials have been sent in a separate email for those who got the Product Code earlier.)
 If you don't have your credentials yet, please reach out to JetBrains via [marketplace@jetbrains.com](mailto:marketplace@jetbrains.com) email or other channels.

-You need your credentials to access both the plugins repository part and the shop part, and you will need to provide your credentials separately for both of these separate applications (so it is normal that you might be required to re-provide your credentials when going from the plugins repository to the shop.)
+You need your credentials to access both the plugins repository part and the shop part.
+You will need to provide your credentials separately for both of these applications (so it is normal that you might be required to re-provide your credentials when going from the plugins repository to the shop.)

-Endpoints necessary for IDE functioning are open and don't require credentials to be accessed.
+Endpoints necessary for IDE functioning are open and don't require credentials to be accessed, so you shouldn't worry about it at all.

 ## Marketplace Demo Instance Limitations (!Important)

-* It is an internal demo of the marketplace, please do not share the access, license keys generated or any other information you are getting at this internal demo.
+* It is an internal demo of the Marketplace, please do not share the access, license keys generated or any other information you are getting at this internal demo.

-* In order to route the IDE requests to the Marketplace Demo instance, you are modifying internal parameters of the IDE.
-Don't forget to remove custom *VM Options* and *Properties* after the testing, otherwise, your IDE experience might be disrupted at any time.
+* To route the IDE requests to the Marketplace Demo instance, you are modifying the internal parameters of the IDE.
+Don't forget to remove custom *VM Options* and *Properties* after the testing.
+Otherwise, your IDE experience might be disrupted at any time.

 * It is NOT possible to generate offline license keys (aka Offline Activation Codes) at the demo stand due to security purposes.
 It will be possible to generate the offline license keys on production (read more about the offline keys at [https://sales.jetbrains.com/hc/en-gb/articles/207240825-How-do-I-manage-and-distribute-licenses-within-my-organization-](https://sales.jetbrains.com/hc/en-gb/articles/207240825-How-do-I-manage-and-distribute-licenses-within-my-organization-).)

-* It is NOT possible to download plugins / updates which have been copied from Production instance of the plugins repository.
-Only plugins / updates uploaded to this Marketplace Demo instance will be accessible.
+* It is NOT possible to download plugins/updates which have been copied from the Production instance of the plugins repository.
+Only plugins/updates uploaded to this Marketplace Demo instance will be accessible.

 * Outgoing emails sent by the demo sales stand are available to all testers.
-Please use responsibly and don't use any confidential names / information there.
+Please use responsibly and don't use any confidential names/information there.
 Please note that information about the plugin you are testing might be exposed to other Marketplace program users who are using the same test stand, so please reach out to us if you can't allow that to happen - we'll arrange the private testing.

-* The standard user we are normally using:
+* The standard user we are usually using:

 ```
 Email: test.test@gmail.com